Image of person with acid reflux disease

 - Muscle tension increases in the gut

-- Breathing changes, affecting pressure around the stomach
+- Breathing changes, leading to shortness of breath which affects pressure around the stomach

 - Inflammation increases